open-o11y/docs/googletestdemo/GOOGLE_TEST.md

 ```
 The first command builds the unit test with the given target name; the second runs the unit test.

+This next command runs the above two commands at once, though you may get a message stating `There were tests whose specified size is too big` and they may not run without modifying some options.

 ```C++
 bazel test //path/to/package:target-name
 ```
-This command runs the above two commands at once, though you may get a message stating `There were tests whose specified size is too big` and they may not run without modifying some options.

 In the diagram shown, `bazel build //path/to/package:target-name` is `bazel build //sdk/test/trace:tracer_provider_test`, and `bazel-bin/path/to/package/target-name` is `bazel-bin/sdk/test/trace/tracer_provider_test`.
 The test builds successfully, and 1 out of 1 tests pass.